AfekAharoni/Intro2CS/Ex2-Conditions/README.md

 <div align="center">

-# Exercise 2 - Basic Calculations
+# Exercise 2 - Conditions

 **Basic Calculations** is the second exercise I solved as part of Huji's **Introduction to Computer Science** course.
 The main goal of this exercise is to get familiar with **Python 3**, the **Math library**, and to practice basic control structures and functions.